lincc-frameworks/notebooks_lf/sprints/2026/07_17/README.md

 - [DP2 x Gaia Large Crossmatch NB](https://github.com/lsst-so/linccf/blob/dp2_full_xmatch/demo_notebooks/DP2/full_dp2_crossmatches.ipynb)

 # Seeking feedback

+## Melissa

+Topics:

+- index on nested ID
+- what was i supposed to do with all those issues overnight?
+- [stretch goal] dask clients tuned to RSP
+- [stretch goal] DP1/DP2 field search

 _If your demo will be long, or you want to have a discussion, please put your name at the end_